What is MRSA Infection?

 Look, we want you to heal, we really do.
 If you are sick and tired of antibiotics that don’t help and that destroy your immune system and you want to eliminate MRSA using a natural method, your search is over.

 “My oldest daughter was living in NYC when she came down with “spider bites” that started spreading over her legs.
-Luckily she had a spray bottle of 20 drops of colloidal silver in about 4 ounces of water, which she started to spray on the “bites”.
+Luckily she had a spray bottle of 20 dropcan do for you.s of colloidal silver in about 4 ounces of water, which she started to spray on the “bites”.
 This stopped its progressing immediately, and they were gone in a day.”
+Your results may vary.

 DAVID PHILIPSON, DC June 2014